Last Revision Date: January 8, 2024

 Unfortunately, no data transmission over the Internet or method of data storage can guarantee 100% protection.
 While we strive to protect your Personal Information by following generally accepted industry standards, we cannot ensure or warrant the absolute security of any information you transmit to us.

 Company is subject to the investigatory and enforcement powers of the US Federal Trade Commission (FTC).
 You may also refer a complaint to your local data protection authority and we will work with them to resolve your concern.
-In certain circumstances, the Privacy Shield Framework provides the right to invoke binding arbitration to resolve complaints not resolved by other means, as described in Annex I to the Privacy Shield Principles.
+In certain circumstances, the Data Privacy Framework provides the right to invoke binding arbitration to resolve complaints not resolved by other means, as described in Annex I to the Data Privacy Framework Principles.

 If you are accessing and using the Website from the European Union, the European Economic Area, or the UK, you have the following rights with regard to your Personal Information: